 Livadia Beach is a sandy beach in Parikia, east of town.
 This beach is very close and accessible to hotels and some beach side restaurants.
 Umbrellas and lounges are for hire or you can spread your towel on the beach for free.
 A nice restaurant called Tango Mar has tables and loungers right on the beach if you decide to eat a light lunch or enjoy a drink.
 A nice place for families with small children as the beach is big and the water is shallow for a long ways out.
 While swimming here you can watch the ferries come in across the large bay.
 Very beautiful at night...again while eating or drinking at restaurants at the beach.

-Krios is a popular and fun beach across the bay from Parikia.
+Krios is a popular and fuis a popular and fun beach across the bay from Parikia.
 In season you can go to and from this sandy beach via a small boat that costs very little.
 Or go by scooter or car on the road that winds around the bay.
 There is no shade here, so you might want to take an umbrella unless you are working on a tan.
 Also nearby are some beach clubs that have food and drinks.
 Marchello Beach is part of this area.